yojoe/go-raml/docs/tutorial/nim/README.md

 how to use generated client lib.

 You need to modify these:
-- itsyouonline client-id and client-secret when calling `getTokenByClientCredentials` proc
+- itsyouonline clientId and clientSecret variables

+The example call an endpoint which doesn't need any scope.
+So, as long as you have valid itsyouonline token, you can call it.

+There are commented lines of code, which call endpoint that need scopes.
+You need to uncomment thoselines and modify these:
-- "user:memberof:goraml" to your organization
+- "user:memberof:goraml" to your organization/scope
 - "external1" to your audience

 **server**